What are stick tight fleas and how to get rid of them

 - Dust your bird very carefully with DE, making sure you aren’t creating a large dust storm as it can harm a chickens lungs.

 - After you’ve left the chickens for the night, come back and wipe off the vaseline and pull the stick fleas off.
 REPEAT until your chickens are clear.

 TREATING THE LIVING QUARTERS:

-Disclaimer, this part is required in all methods and was not enjoyable in any way.
+Disclaimer, this part is required in all methods.
+It was not enjoyable in any way.

 - Shovel out any and all bedding, nesting materials, etc. If you have a dirt floor, like me, this is going to be a big job.
 You need to shovel out the whole top layer of your floor.
-If you have a solid floor (wood, concrete, etc.) I envy you as you’ll just need to shovel out whatever is atop that floor material and spray the floor down well.
+If you have a solid floor (wood, concrete, etc.) I envy you.
+Just shovel out whatever is atop that floor material and spray the floor down well.

 - BURN THIS BEDDING!
 Or haul it far away and put it in a HOT compost pile.
 The heat can kill the stick tight fleas, that’s what I did and I’ve had no problem.

 - Add all new bedding and nesting material along with a healthy layer of DE.

 - Choose a flea spray of your choice and treat the coop, while the chickens are away.
 Do this as often as needed until your flea problem is gone.